rshorton/elsabot_docker/Readme.md

 elsabot_docker/build_ros_docker.sh
 ```

 This will install the dependencies into the image.
-After it finishes, run the docker again, and then build the Elsabot packages (using a convenience alias):
+After it finishes, run the docker again, and then build the Elsabot packages (ros2_build is a convenience alias):

 ```
 ros2_build